OpenOrienteering/mapper/android-pc.md

 ==========================================

 Create a folder named "OOMapper" (spelled exactly like this) either in the device's internal storage root or in its SD card root folder.
-Note: SD cards can currently only be used if their root path name is "/sdcard".
 Then copy the map(s) to use together with all of their template files into this folder.

+Be aware that some devices use an uncommon protocol for direct file transfer via cable, which might not be well supported by your PC.
+This might corrupt files during transfer such that they cannot be opened on the target device.
+This can be worked around by choosing another method for file transfer.